Google Cloud Load Balancers

 --target-tags <my-target-tag>

-Notice that you are allowing only port 8080 which is the port for gloo-edge http connections.
+Notice that you are allowing only port 8080 which is the port for gloo-gateway http connections.

 If you did not create custom network tags for your nodes, GKE automatically generates tags for you.
 You can look up these generated tags by running the following command: